rba-community/rba-community/docs/index.md

 The workshop is designed for people on a Security Operations team that are responsible for content creation, usually the Detection Engineering team.

-!!! warning "Prerequisite"
-    The Enterprise Security with Risk-Based Alerting Overview and Demo are a required prerequisite for this workshop.

 #### Reminder

 This is a 4-hour, hands-on event.
 You will need your laptop, internet access and will need to join a Webex meeting to participate in this workshop.